leshill/firebase-authn-authz-tutorial/README.md

 };
 ```

+Changeset: [2dc42b7](https://github.com/leshill/firebase-authn-authz-tutorial/commit/2dc42b7)

 Try the app out and verify the updated message from the `<Home>` component.

-Changeset: [2dc42b7](https://github.com/leshill/firebase-authn-authz-tutorial/commit/2dc42b7)

 # Build the sign-up UI with Firebase

-Firebase provides multiple sign-in providers, including Google, Facebook, and
+Firebase provides multiple authentication providers, including Google, Facebook,
-others.
+and others.
 For this tutorial you will use the `Email/Password` provider.
-Enable the
+Enable
-provider under the Authentication section of the Firebase console.
+the provider under the Authentication section of the Firebase console.

 To use the `Email/Password` provider, the app will need to provide an email
 address and password to sign up a new user.